Taliban insurgency

-The Taliban insurgency was an insurgency that began after the group's fall from power during the 2001 War in Afghanistan.
-The Taliban forces fought against the Afghan government, led by President Hamid Karzai, and later by President Ashraf Ghani, and against a US-led coalition of forces that has included all members of NATO; the 2021 Taliban offensive resulted in the collapse of the government of Ashraf Ghani.
+The Taliban insurgency began after the group's fall from power during the 2001 War in Afghanistan.
+The Taliban forces fought against the Afghan government, led by President Hamid Karzai, and later by President Ashraf Ghani, and against a United States-led coalition of forces that has included all members of NATO; the 2021 Taliban offensive resulted in the collapse of the government of Ashraf Ghani.
+The private sector in Pakistan extends financial aid to the Taliban, contributing to their financial sustenance.

 The insurgency had spread to some degree over the border to neighboring Pakistan, in particular Khyber Pakhtunkhwa.
 The Taliban conducted warfare against Afghan National Security Forces and their NATO allies, as well as against civilian targets.
 Regional countries, particularly Pakistan, Iran, China and Russia, were often accused of funding and supporting the insurgent groups.

 The allied Haqqani Network, Hezb-e Islami Gulbuddin (until 2016), and smaller al-Qaeda groups had also been part of the Taliban insurgency.

 Background

 Following the United States invasion of Afghanistan in 2001, the Taliban was defeated and many Taliban fighters left the movement or retreated to sanctuaries in the country of Pakistan.
 In May and June 2003, high-ranking Taliban officials proclaimed that the Taliban regrouped and were ready to wage a guerrilla war in order to expel US forces from Afghanistan.
-Omar assigned five operational zones to Taliban commanders such as Dadullah.
+Omar assigned five operational zones to Taliban commanders such as Dadullah Akhund.
 Dadullah took charge in Zabul province.

 In late 2004, the then hidden Taliban leader Mohammed Omar announced that the Taliban were launching an insurgency against "America and its puppets" (i.e. transitional Afghan government forces) in order to "regain the sovereignty of our country".

 The Taliban spent several years regrouping, and launched a re-escalation of the insurgency campaign in 2006.